neringabickmore/art-i-al/TESTING.md

 - **📖 User story:**

-    *As a user, I am able to find key information about the artwork I am interested in (such as images, title, dimensions, etc)*
+    *As a user, I acan find key information about the artwork I am interested in (such as images, title, dimensions, etc)*

-    *As a user, I am able to add the artwork to my shopping bag, except if I am a superuser.*
+    *As a user, I can add the artwork to my shopping bag, except if I am a superuser.*

 - **🧪 Test:**